-Choose the labeling of $L_1$ and $L_2$ so that $a_1$ and $b_1$ are vertices of degree four in $G'$.
-Observe that a precoloring $\psi$ of $L_1\cup L_2$ extends to a $3$-coloring of $G'$ if and only if $\psi(a_1)\neq \psi(a_3)$ or $\psi(b_1)\neq \psi(b_3)$.
-Let $X_1$ be the subgraph of $G$ drawn between $R_1$ and $K_{i_4}$ and let $X_2$ be the subgraph of $G$ drawn between $R_1$ and $K_{i_5}$.
-Consider a precoloring $\phi$ of $R_1\cup K_{i_5}$ that does not extend to a $3$-coloring of $X_2$.
-Let $X'_1$ be the graph obtained from $X_1$ in the following way: first, we add the edge $a_1a_3$ and put a crosscap on it.
-If $R_1$ is a vertex ring or a triangle, then we paste a crosscap over the cuff incident with $R_1$.
+Choose the labeling of $K_i$ and $K_j$ so that $a_1$ and $b_1$ are vertices of degree four in $G'$.
+Observe that a precoloring $\psi$ of $K_i\cup K_j$ extends to a $3$-coloring of $G'$ if and only if $\psi(a_1)\neq \psi(a_3)$ or $\psi(b_1)\neq \psi(b_3)$.
+Consider a precoloring $\phi$ of $R_1\cup K_j$ that does not extend to a $3$-coloring of $G_{1j}$.
+Let $X$ be the graph obtained from $G_{1i}$ in the following way: first, we add the edge $a_1a_3$ and put a crosscap on it.
+If $R_1$ is a triangle, then we paste a crosscap over the cuff incident with $R_1$.
 If $R_1$ is a $4$-cycle, then we either add an edge between two of its vertices or identify its opposite vertices according to the type of $\phi$ on $R_1$ and put a crosscap in the appropriate place, using the same rules as in the construction of $G''$.
-Note that $X'_1$ is embedded in the Klein bottle so that all contractible cycles have length at least five.
-If $X'_1$ is $3$-colorable, then its $3$-coloring corresponds to a $3$-coloring of $X_1$ that matches $\phi$ on $R_1$ and assigns $a_1$ and $a_3$ different colors.
+Note that $X$ is embedded in the Klein bottle so that all contractible cycles have length at least five.
+If $X$ is $3$-colorable, then its $3$-coloring corresponds to a $3$-coloring of $G_{1i}$ that matches $\phi$ on $R_1$ and assigns $a_1$ and $a_3$ different colors.